-Claude Code Does Not Understand the Whole Project — Fix It
+Claude Code Does Not Understand Your Project — Fix It

 You ask Claude Code to make a change in a mid-sized repo, and it keeps editing src/index.ts over and over while completely ignoring the apps/web/ or packages/api/ you mentioned.
-In a monorepo it can’t tell workspace boundaries; it puts tests next to source files instead of in __tests__/.
-Same root cause every time: Claude Code is missing a project map.
+In a monorepo it can’t tell workspace boundaries; it drops tests next to source instead of in __tests__/.
+Same root cause every time: Claude Code has no project map.

 Claude Code is, at heart, an LLM session with filesystem tools.
-Its entire mental model of your project comes from three things: the current working directory, CLAUDE.md (if one exists), and whatever paths you mention in prompts.
-If any of those is missing or misleading, you get “peering through a keyhole” behavior.
+Each session starts with a fresh context window, and its entire mental model of your project comes from three things: the working directory it launched in, the CLAUDE.md files it loads at startup, and whatever paths you mention in prompts.
+If any of those is missing or misleading, you get keyhole behavior — it discovers structure with ls one level at a time and gets lost in anything non-trivial.

 Common causes